-My roots burrow deep into rusty, packed-tight Georgia clay.
+My roots burrow deep into rusty Georgia clay.

 I hated it and held it as long as I could when we were there.
-The tinny taste of water drawn from a bottomless well made up for it, but only a little.
+The tinny taste of water drawn from a bottomless well made up for it, but I had to be careful.
 If I drank too much I’d have to use the bowl.

 Mama wanted to escape those dusty dirt roads so she moved to the city and sold costume jewelry at Davison’s.
 One day Macy’s would gobble it up.